hariram-ravindran/LU-Decomposition/README.md

 print(L)
 print(U)
 ```
+## Algorithm
+Step 1: Import NumPy and LU-related functions from SciPy.
+Step 2: Input the coefficient matrix A and constant matrix B.
+Step 3: Perform LU decomposition using lu_factor() and solve using lu_solve().
+Step 4: Display the solution matrix X.
 (ii) To find the LU Decomposition of a matrix
 ```
 '''Program to solve a matrix using LU decomposition.